 We’re pretty spoiled for choice when it comes to unique bars in Manchester – from a simulation shooting range to a retro gaming bar complete with the N64 and classic arcade games.
-But you know what they say: the more the merrier, which is certainly the case for new kid on the block Sixes Cricket Club – who officially opened their doors just last week.
+But you know what they say: the more the merrier, which is certainly the case for new kid on the block Sixes Cricket Club – who officially opened their doors just last summer.

-Guests will be challenged to test their batting skills against a BatFast Cricket Simulator and compete with their friends on a global leaderboard, all alongside enjoying their fantastic menu of food and drink.
+Players are challenged to test their batting skills against a BatFast Cricket Simulator and compete with their friends on a global leaderboard, all alongside enjoying their fantastic menu of food and drink.

 Lucky remote workers will also be able to enjoy a fantastic membership package, too, which allows people to work from the bar and unwind with a lunch break batting session, with family deals also available.